 A planned protest then turned into a celebration outside of town hall when the Town Supervisor Jon Kaiman announced he was ripping up the contract.Read more

 Within hours of hearing from Long Island Orchestrating for Nature about the pervasive abuse and neglect of animals, including new allegations of equine abuse, at the Piccadilly Circus—now named Garden Bros.
-Circus—the New York Equestrian Center compassionately chose to cancel the Piccadilly Circus' planned appearances for the entire Memorial Day weekend, forcing the circus off Long Island.Read more
+Circus—the New York Equestrian Center compassionately chose to cancel the Piccadilly Circus' planned appearances for the entire Memorial Day weekend, forcing the circus off Long Island—and they haven't been back since.Read more